Menu Close

 Benefits of EVI Heat Pumps

-Enhanced Vapour Injection (EVI)
+Enhanced Vapour Injection (EVI) and Heat Pump Benefits

 With the right control system, multiple comfort zones can be serviced within a home or building.

-Heat pumps are a proven environmentally friendly technology that saves energy and money.
-However traditional air to air and air to water heat pumps cannot efficiently extract energy from winter air conditions.
-When you need the most heat they give you the least and at their worst efficiency.
+Heat pumps are a proven, environmentally friendly technology that saves energy and money.
+However, traditional air-to-air and air-to-water heat pumps cannot efficiently extract energy from winter air conditions.
+When you need the most heat, they give you the least and at their worst efficiency.
 That’s where Hydron-Aire EVI steps in!

-EVI technology allows our heat pumps to maintain high efficiency and capacity down to -30C air temperatures.
+EVI technology allows our heat pumps to maintain high efficiency and capacity down to -30 °C air temperatures.

-Hydron-EVi 5X4A1788
+Hydron-EVi 5X4A1788 and heat pump benefits

 How Does EVI Work?